adrirubio/jekyll-theme-chirpy/_posts/2021-02-02-The_Rocket_League_Guide_part_3.md

 But when you rotate down don't go in front of the goal post but slightly behind the goal.
 Watch this for further information.Shout out to Wayton Pilkin!!!
 [Back post defence video](https://www.youtube.com/watch?v=yf90AIjSfCU)

+### Diagonal Kickoffs
+This you should get a better kickoff simple as the front flip kickoff.
+##### How to do the front flip:
+Hold your analog stick up and dobble jump very quickly and ta-da you have done a front flip.
+Just watch me doing the two diagonal kickoff.

+There isn't much to come in to this kickoff just boost and front flip and boost turn and hit the middle of the ball and flip into it that easy.